yukaizou2015/UHS-MRIPhysics-journal-web-scrapping/index.md

 - Title of the paper
 - Date first published
 - A permanent DOI address, to quickly get to the article
-    - one may look up [here](https://github.com/yukaizou2015/UHS-MRIPhysics-journal-web-scrapping/edit/main/README.md#how-to-request-journal-articles) if cannot access the full article
 - A "note" column for each of the team member

 ## Color Labels

-Each team member will update the spreadsheet that collects the JMRI contents by using the assigned color label to mark paper of relevance:
+Each team member will update the JMRI spreadsheet by using the assigned color label to mark paper of relevance:

 ![](https://raw.githubusercontent.com/yukaizou2015/UHS-MRIPhysics-journal-web-scrapping/main/img/jmri-team-color.png)

- - Highlight *first column only* if the paper is of interest.
-Other team members may highlight other columns with their color labels as well.
+**Note**: Only highlight *the first column* if the paper is of interest, and other team members may highlight additional columns if they found the articles are interesting.

 ## Meeting Schedule

-The journal club meeting is held on a monthly basis.
+The journal club is held on a monthly basis.
 Schedule for 2023 will be determined in due course.

 | Date            | Topics                           |
 | --------------- | -------------------------------- |